cnp3/ebook/principles/linkstate.rst

 Link state routing
 ------------------

 Link state routing is the second family of routing protocols.
 While distance vector routers use a distributed algorithm to compute their routing tables, link-state routers exchange messages to allow each router to learn the entire network topology.
-Based on this learned topology, each router is then able to compute its routing table by using a shortest path computation [Dijkstra1959]_.
+Based on this learned topology, each router is then able to compute its routing table by using a shortest path computation such as Dijkstra's algorithm [Dijkstra1959]_.
+A detailed description of this shortest path algorithm may be found in [Wikipedia:Dijkstra]_.

 For link-state routing, a network is modeled as a `directed weighted graph`.
 Each router is a node, and the links between routers are the edges in the graph.
 A positive weight is associated to each directed edge and routers use the shortest path to reach each destination.
 In practice, different types of weights can be associated to each directed edge :